 When it’s mealtime, a turkey’s beak scoops up some delicious blades of grass, berries, grains, seeds, or other pieces of food.
 Next, its salivary glands get to work, moistening and breaking down that grub.
 The turkey’s tongue then forces the food backwards, and it drops into the crop, which is like a little storage container within the esophagus.

 Eventually, the food makes its way into the stomach; the acids there tear it apart even more.
 In addition, a turkey’s stomach contains a section with thick walls called the gizzard.
 Turkeys often swallow little stones, and they go right into the gizzard.
-That way, when morsels pass through, they rub against the stones and get ripped into even tinier shreds.
+That way, when morsels pass through, they rub against the stones, which rips them into even tinier shreds.

 At last, the food goes into the intestines, and the turkey’s body takes out the nutrients that it needs for survival and nourishment.
-The remainder, of course, gets excreted.
+The bird, of course, excretes the rest.

 No Turkeys at the Original Holiday Dinner?